jblukach/stacksets/README.md

 - AWS Organization ID
 - Account Numbers

-These parameters are consumed by Lambda functions and other infrastructure components to dynamically adapt to the organization structure.
+These parameters are used by Lambda Functions and infrastructure components to dynamically reflect the organization structure and streamline IAM configuration.

 ------------------------------------------------------------------------